Play this article via Text To Speech

 Refers to the average price that a seller on Amazon sells their products for.

 ATOP – At the Time of Posting

-Normally used to refer to the pricing of an item at the time the post was made.
+ATOP is the price of an item at the time the post was made.
 You are likely to see this on Amazon related Facebook groups selling products and goods.

 AVS – Amazon Vendor Services

 A vendor-funded support service which provides Brand Specialists on Amazon to support a Wholesale business on Amazon.